speced/spec-maintenance/README.md

 With half of all closed issues being closed in about a week, we can probably set a `Priority:
 Urgent` SLO of 1 week more than the triage SLO, so 2 weeks.

-If we set a `Priority: Important` of 3 months, we'll catch over half of the remaining issues, so that's what I suggest.
+If we set a `Priority: Soon` SLO of 3 months, we'll catch over half of the remaining issues, so that's what I suggest.